knodax-labs-demo/openai-in-action/README.md

 # openai-in-action
-Source code for the book OpenAI in Action by KnoDAX
+Source code for the book OpenAI in Action by KnoDAX (https://www.amazon.com/dp/B0DQB8XXGJ

+**Note: This is a read-only repository for the book OpenAI in Action.
+External pull requests and contributions are not accepted.**

 # 🔑 How to Set Up Your OpenAI API Key
 To run the examples in this repository, you must configure an **OpenAI API key**.
 This key authenticates your requests to OpenAI’s GPT models.
 Follow the steps below to create, store, and securely use your key.